General Dosing Instructions for an Adult:

 Is Lauricidin® SAFE?

-Lauricidin® (monolaurin) is included on the GRAS (Generally Recognized As Safe) list.
-It is a molecule or natural origin, extracted commercially from coconuts, and found in breast milk.
+Lauricidin® (monolaurin) is a molecule or natural origin, extracted commercially from coconuts, and found in breast milk.
 This is where the active monoglyceride of lauric acid (Monolaurin) is found.
 When an infant is born, it is totally dependent on food factors in the mother’s milk for immune protection.
 In analyzing the composition of human breast milk, medical researchers found lauric acid monoglycerides in high concentrations, which is what led them to study Monolaurin as an antiviral agent.
 Monolaurin (Lauricidin®) is also found in Saw Palmetto, Bitter Melon, and as a minor lipid component in some coconut oil; only recently has it been isolated and purified to mini-pellet form.
 It is unusual to find chemicals that are toxic to lower forms of life (bacteria, fungi, and viruses) but non-toxic to man.

 ANTIBIOTICS, Lauricidin® AND THE FLU